Temple Emanuel (Kensington, Maryland): Religious programs and activities

 Temple Emanuel Shabbat services and Jewish holiday services.

 Temple Emanuel holds brit milah and baby naming ceremonies for newborns, b'nai mitzvah ceremonies for students, marriage ceremonies and blessings, and funeral services.

 Temple Emanuel operates an after-school program with a religious curriculum.
 Temple Emanuel's Early Childhood Center (TEECC) for children ages two to five opened in fall 2008.
 There are also youth groups for children and teenagers.

 As part of its adult learning program, Temple Emanuel has workshops and classes about spiritualism and Judaism.
-Discussion topics have included Black-Jewish relations, Israeli literature, coping with the rise of anti-semitism in 21st-century Europe; Martin Luther King Jr. and social justice; the lack of access to affordable medical care and Jewish teachings related to the issue; Jewish mysticism and Kabbalah; and a Jewish perspective on equal rights for gays and lesbians.
+Discussion topics have included Black-Jewish relations, Israeli literature, coping with the rise of antisemitism in 21st-century Europe; Martin Luther King Jr. and social justice; the lack of access to affordable medical care and Jewish teachings related to the issue; Jewish mysticism and Kabbalah; and a Jewish perspective on equal rights for gays and lesbians.

 Temple Emanuel hosted an ecumenical Seder dinner for Jewish and non-Jewish people at Temple Emanuel.
 Cosponsored by the Friedrich Naumann Foundation and the Friedrich Ebert Foundation, clergy of different religious denominations read poems about Passover in Hebrew, Yiddish, Aramaic, and English.